235App

 About this app

-This Shiny application was created by Daniel Simons and Emily Cunningham for use in an introductory statistics class.
-Instructors can design and add quizzes and tests that are automatically graded, and students can view the assignments (and due dates) as well as their progress and grades on all completed assignments.
+This first version of this Shiny application was created by Daniel Simons and Emily Cunningham and has been developed further primarily by Daniel Simons.
+He uses it in an introductory statistics class.
+Using the app, instructors can design and add quizzes and tests that are automatically graded, and students can view the assignments (and due dates) as well as their progress and grades on all completed assignments.
 For assignments that require data analysis, the system can generate a novel dataset for each student.
 It also allows instructors to specify whether or not students can retake assignments, what the penalties are for late assignments, and many other assignment parameters.
 Instructors must assign students a unique username (typically their email username) and password to log in.

 My Progress